waleedmebane/allsembly-prototype/docs/index.rst

 in the Programmer's Guide.
 Participants will not know each other's identities, not even their userids.
 All contributions will be anonymous to other users.
-The reasons for this are explained in the file misc/prospectus.pdf in the source code repository.
+The reasons for this are explained in the file misc/prospectus.pdf in the `source code repository <https://github.com/waleedmebane/allsembly-prototype>`_.
 Anonymity means that users will be free to speak their minds because they cannot be retaliated against, and it also means that markers of different status are obscured so that status is less likely to become a reason to accept or reject the statements made